-Minority Whip, U.S. House of Representa-tives, Washington, DC.
-Dear Mr. Gingrich.
+Minority Whip, U.S. House of Representatives, Washington, DC.
+DEAR MR. GINGRICH.
+This is to inform you

+DEAR MR. GINGRICH.
 This is to inform you of our grave and unequivocal objections to H.R.
 20, as amended by the Senate, a bill that would substantially repeal the Hatch Act.
 If this bill were presented to the President, his senior advisers would recommend that it be vetoed.